SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(7-GEO-Resources).md

 To give you an example of what exactly this means: If our default supply for "The End" is 20 Ender Ores per Chunk and our max-deviation is set to 2,

 then the actual amount in a chunk will vary between 20 and 22 Ender Ores, if the deviation is set to 4 it will be 20 - 24 Ender Ores instead.
 Think of it as the maximum of bonus items.
-Think of it as the maximum of bonus items.

 ```java
 public class EnderOreResource implements GEOResource {